centreon/centreon-collect/tests/README.md

 - [x] **BESS_GRPC3**: Start-Stop grpc version Broker/Engine - Engine started first - Engine stopped first
 - [x] **BESS_GRPC4**: Start-Stop grpc version Broker/Engine - Engine started first - Broker stopped first
 - [x] **BESS_GRPC5**: Start-Stop grpc version Broker/engine - Engine debug level is set to all, it should not hang
-- [x] **BESS_GRPC_COMPRESS1**: Start-Stop grpc version Broker/Engine - Broker started first - Broker stopped first compression activated
+- [x] **BESS_GRPC_COMPRESS1**: Start-Stop grpc version Broker/Engine - Broker started first - Broker stopped last compression activated
 - [x] **BETAG1**: Engine is configured with some tags.
 When broker receives them, it stores them in the centreon_storage.tags table.
 Broker is started before.
 - [x] **BETAG2**: Engine is configured with some tags.
 When broker receives them, it stores them in the centreon_storage.tags table.
 Engine is started before.
 - [x] **BEUTAG1**: Engine is configured with some tags.
 When broker receives them through unified_sql stream, it stores them in the centreon_storage.tags table.
 Broker is started before.